- Specific Sounds a Cat Makes

 Stress and anxiety in the cat is the leading cause of making weird noises at night.

-So if you have changed your house or your cat’s house, you may experience some growling and yowling of your cat.
+So if you have changed your house or your cat’s house, you may experience some growling and yowling from your cat.

-Hunger is one of the biggest reasons why your cat makes weird noises at night.
+Hunger is one of the biggest reasons your cat makes weird noises at night.

-Even if you are sure that you have fed your cat plenty of food at night, sometimes, the cat will still feel hungry.
+Even if you are sure you have fed your cat plenty of food at night, the cat will sometimes feel hungry.

-In that case, it is a possibility that your cat is suffering from some type of disease like hyperthyroidism or diabetes, or it is also a possibility that there are parasites inside the cat’s stomach.
+In that case, your cat may suffer from some type of disease like hyperthyroidism or diabetes, or it might have parasites inside its stomach.

-If you own a female cat, and it is now young enough, then it’s a chance she is calling someone for mating because she is on heat.
+If you own a female cat and it is young enough, then it’s a chance she calls someone for mating because she is in heat.

 4. Seeking Attention

-Some cats are very demanding of their master, and they produce strange voices to catch their owner’s attention.
+Some cats are very demanding of their master that they produce strange voices to catch their owner’s attention.